Ten Cheapest Places to Live in Tennessee

 Median Home Price: $113,800

 Home prices can be relatively low in Perry, with the median price around $113,800.
-Property taxes, too, may be quite cheap, as the median property tax bill is just $660, according to the Tax Foundation.
+Property taxes, too, might be quite cheap, as the median property tax bill is just $660, according to the Tax Foundation.

 Perry County is characterized by its rustic charm and population density of about 20 people per square mile.
 But that’s because there’s a lot of wilderness to explore.